History & Impact

 csperry@ithaca.edu

-Chris is the lead author of Teaching Students to Decode the World: Media Literacy Across the Curriculum (2022, ASCD) and directs Project Look Sharp’s Librarians as Leaders for Media Literacy (ML3) initiatives.
-He taught middle and high school social studies, English and media studies for over 40 years in Ithaca, New York.
-He is the author of numerous curriculum kits related to global studies and U.S. history and articles about integrating media literacy and critical thinking into the curriculum.
+Chris taught middle and high school social studies, English and media studies for over 40 years at the Lehman Alternative Community School in Ithaca, New York.
+He is the author of numerous curriculum kits related to global studies and U.S. history and he is co-author (with Cyndy) of Teaching Students to Decode the World: Media Literacy Across the Curriculum (2022, ASCD).
+He has also delivered hundreds of media literacy workshops, classes, and keynotes for educators in the U.S., Turkey, Iran, India, Kenya, Panama and Bhutan.
 Chris is the recipient of the National Council for the Social Studies 2008 Award for Global Understanding, and the 2005 National PTA and Cable Leaders in Learning Award for Media Literacy.
-He has also delivered hundreds of media literacy workshops, classes, and keynotes for educators in the U.S., Turkey, Iran, India, Kenya, and Bhutan.
 Chris has a B.A. in planned studies from Ithaca College (focused on media literacy) and an Ed.M. in human development from Harvard University School of Education.

 Curriculum Writer & Trainer